willklein/willkle.in/contents/drafts/submitting-code-samples.md

 ### Experiment

-When searching for the best solutions, we sometimes experiment with different designs to see what works.
-If you try an approach that doesn't work, keep it around on a branch.
+When searching for the best solutions, we often experiment with different designs to find what works.
+Branch your code and try an alternate approach.

+If something doesn't work, keep it on a branch.
 I appreciate hearing what a candidate tried, and how they evolved their design.

 ### Write a README

 You're usually writing a self-contained, runnable project.
 Document how to run your code.
-It's also useful if it's hosted somewhere public like GitHub, to explain what it's about.
+Also include a description of the problem, especially if it's hosted somewhere public like GitHub,

 ### Be ready to learn